 Who is eligible to open an NPS Tier II account?

-If you want to open an NPS Tier 2 account, you have to meet the following criteria:
+To open a Tier II NPS account, you need to meet the following criteria:

 How to Open an NPS Tier 2 Account?